Diet for a Small Planet

 Looking for plant-based alternatives to milk?
 Here's a good analysis.

 Producing food requires about 40 percent of the world's surface area, but here in the USA we waste about 40 percent of the food we produce - and with it, all the water, soil, fossil fuels, chemical fertilizers and pesticides, packaging, human labor, and habitat that went into it.
+Landfills receive more food waste than any other single material - over one-fifth of US trash by volume, according to the EPA.
+Here's the situation globally.
 What can you do to reduced this waste in your home, school, congregation and community?
-At our Sustainable Living Centers, we work at both ends: recuperating food that would otherwise be sent to landfills and getting it to people who need it (VT), and picking up compostable food waste by a bicycle-powered service (VA).
+At our Sustainable Living Centers, we work at both ends: recuperating food that would otherwise be sent to landfills and getting it to people who need it (VT), and teaching composting skills (VA & VT).

 The (other) elephant in the room: climate chaos

 Climate change is a clear and present danger to the world's food supply.
 It is impacting food production in the USA, but for now, our wealth gives us other options.
 Around the world, our neighbors are not so fortunate.
 Here's an album from recent Learning Tour visits to areas of the world on the front lines of dealing with climate change, especially in relation to food security.
 (Preview: Our friends in climate-impacted Malawi were down to one meal a day when we visited.)

 Bringing it home

 How we get our groceries home is part of the eco-equation.
 Did we make a special trip in the car to purchase them?
 What kind of bag did we use to take them out of the store?
 Here's an article that will show why NCP recommends using scavenged bags (that someone else has used and discarded) or making tote bags from repurposed clothing.
 Yep, those cotton or recycled plastic totes aren't as green as we think.